MuqadasAshraf-5406/MuqadasAshraf-5406/README.md

 - 👋 Hi, I’m Muqadas Ashraf
-- 👀 I’m interested in Python, Machine Learning & Artifical Intelligence.
+- 👀 I’m interested in Python, Machine Learning & Data Science.
-- 💞️ I’m looking to collaborate on Artifical Intelligence and Machine Learning related projects.
+- 💞️ I’m looking to collaborate on Data Analysis  and Machine Learning related projects.
 - 📫 If you want to contact me, here is my gmail muqadas.ashraf5406@gmail.com

 <!---